-During the year ended December 31, 2022, the Compensation Committee granted performance share units, which are performance-based restricted stock units, to certain Company employees.
+During the year ended December 31, 2023, the Compensation Committee granted performance share units, which are performance-based restricted stock units, to certain Company employees.
 The PSUs have a three-year vesting period, during which the recipient must remain employed with the Company.
-The number of performance shares awardable from the 2022 grants can range from 0% to 250% of the original amount granted depending on the Company's performance over three one-year measurement periods against the pre-established targets.
+The number of performance shares awardable from the 2023 grants can range from 0% to 250% of the original amount granted depending on the Company's performance over three one-year measurement periods against the pre-established targets.
 The Company's compensation expense for performance share units is based upon the projected number of performance share units estimated to be awarded at the conclusion of the performance period.
-During 2022, the Compensation Committee awarded 40% of the shares related to the performance share grant in 2019 based on the Company's performance for the three years ended December 31, 2021, measured against the pre-established targets for the same period.
-This resulted in the forfeiture of 45,695 PSUs in 2022 from target related to the 2019 PSU grant.
-The Compensation Committee will determine the achievement of performance results and corresponding vesting of performance shares for each year's grant in 2020, 2021 and 2022 following the conclusion of the respective performance period.
-At the end of each performance period, the number of shares awarded can range from 0% to 250% of the original granted amount for performance share units granted in 2022 and 2021 and 0% to 200% for performance share units granted in 2020.
+During 2023, the Compensation Committee awarded 40% of the shares related to the performance share grant in 2020 based on the Company's performance for the three years ended December 31, 2022, measured against the pre-established targets for the same period.
+This resulted in the forfeiture of 35,328 PSUs in 2023 from target related to the 2020 PSU grant.
+The Compensation Committee will determine the achievement of performance results and corresponding vesting of performance shares for each year's grant in 2021, 2022 and 2023 following the conclusion of the respective performance period.
+At the end of each performance period, the number of shares awarded can range from 0% to 250% of the original target amount for performance share units granted in 2023, 2022 and 2021.